DataDog/kvexpress/README.md

 We did this at first with some custom Ruby scripts - but the pattern was apparent and could be applied to many other files as well.

-This replaces all the custom Ruby/shell scripts with a single Go binary we can use to get data in and out.
+This replaces our previous custom Ruby/shell scripts with a single Go binary we can use to get data in and out of Consul's KV store.

 ## How does it work? - 1000 foot view